-Operational excellence in insurance KPMG and ACORD launched a survey report on operational efficiencies to understand where insurance companies are on their transformational journey and where they are heading.
+optimism Operational excellence in insurance KPMG and ACORD launched a survey report on operational efficiencies to understand where insurance companies are on their transformational journey and where they are heading.
 A majority are falling behind and a lack of process standardization and strategic vision is the primary obstacle to future transformation efforts.
 Global Banking CEO Outlook 2019 (video) Banks are facing an uncertain future and their CEOs are addressing this by redefining resilience and focusing on agility in the ongoing pursuit of growth.
 KPMG surveyed over 100 Banking CEOs across the largest work economies to get their perspectives on how they are preparing their business for change and building resilience.
-Global Banking M&A Trends 2019 7 key geographies and 3 high impact sectors, Private Equity.
-Services Leadership interviews with Laura Hay, Global Head of Insurance, and women executives from the financial services industry around the world.
+Global Banking M&A Trends 2019 This 2019 edition of the Banking Trends report provides a snapshot of 10 trends and opportunities affecting the banking M&A environment around the world.
+We analyze 7 key geographies and 3 high impact sectors, including China, ASPAC, US, Western Europe, Eastern Europe, Africa, LATAM, non-performing loans (NPLs), Fintech and Private Equity.
+Mind the Gap: Women in Financial Services Leadership Mind the Gap is a blog series that features interviews with Laura Hay, Global Head of Insurance, and women executives from the financial services industry around the world.
 Laura and her guests discuss their career progression, professional failures and successes as well as a variety of other topics.